+2.11.
 Example Programs

 The best way to understand how to use any programming library is by trying some simple examples.
-A collection of example programs that introduces each of the widgets in that Athena widget set, as well as many important toolkit programming concepts, is available in the X11R5 contrib release as distributed by the X Consortium.
-It can be found in the directory contrib/examples/Xaw in the archive at http://www.x.org/releases/X11R5/contrib-1.tar.Z See the README file from that directory for a guide to the examples.
+A collection of example programs that introduces each of the widgets in that Athena widget set, as well as many important toolkit programming concepts, is available in the X11R6 release as distributed by the X Consortium.
+It can be found in the distribution directory contrib/examples/mit/Xaw, but see your site administrator for the exact location of these files on your system.
+See the README file from that directory for a guide to the examples.

-Chapter 3.
 Simple Widgets